Tulane Home Tulane Shield logo linking to site home page

 3. Demonstrated English Proficiency

-The admission committee weighs many factors during the course of the application process, including rigor of high school curriculum, classroom performance, quality of recommendations and statements, extracurricular and community involvement, and life experiences.
+The admission committee weighs many factors during the application process, including the rigor of high school curriculum, academic performance, quality of recommendations and essays, extracurricular and community involvement, and life experiences.
 In order to provide a more holistic review process for undocumented students, Tulane will consider several different standardized tests.

 Students completing four years of education in an English-based academic setting may request an exemption from one of these tests.
-Please contact your admission counselor.
+To do so, please contact your admission counselor.

 4. Secondary School Report

-All first-year applicants must submit a secondary school report and/or an official letter of recommendation from their guidance counselor or head of class.
+All first-year applicants must submit a Secondary School Report and/or an official letter of recommendation from their guidance counselor or head of class.
 This component must be submitted directly to the Office of Undergraduate Admission by a school official.
-This may be uploaded by the official through the Green Wave Portal, or emailed to submit@tulane.edu
+This may be uploaded by the official through Naviance, Scoir, or emailed to submit@tulane.edu

 5. Certification of Finances